Hello to all our readers,

 At the beginning of the first lockdown, there was a clamour for Lasting Powers of Attorney as loved ones became incapacitated.

 If you lose capacity whether temporarily or permanently your ‘next of kin’ has no automatic right to have ANY say in your care!

 Simon and Amanda were delighted to kick off October with a long overdue client lunch.
 They opted for Gaucho’s in Piccadilly, a firm favourite pre-lock down, which true to form started at 1pm and ended well beyond dinner.
 Read more>>>

 If you are looking at help or advice on any of the following services please feel free to contact us direct or find out more using the links to our web pages below:

-Thank you for reading our latest news and if you've got a tax or legal issue you would like us to cover in our next newsletter, please let us know!
+Thank you for reading our latest news and if you've got a tax or legal issue you would like us to cover in our next newsletter, or any specific questions related to our articles this month, please let us know!

 Simon, Amanda and the team at Bell Howley Perrotton.